Swedish Navy: History

+Ensign and Jack

 Organization

 Until recently, the Navy was led by the Chief of the Navy, who was typically a vice admiral.
-This office has been eliminated, and the highest officer of the Navy is now the Chief of Navy, Rear Admiral Ewa Skoog Haslum, who is the senior representative of the Swedish Navy's combat forces.
+This office has been eliminated, and the highest officer of the Navy is now the Chief of Navy, Rear Admiral Johan Norlén, who is the senior representative of the Swedish Navy's combat forces.

 The Marine units use the same system of rank as the Army.